Apple Inc. (NASDAQ:AAPL) stock Produced an Average Analyst Rating of 2.00

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-Shares of the Apple Inc. (NASDAQ: AAPL) dropped by -$2.05 during Friday’s regular trading session to climb to $126.65.
-The company had a daily trading volume of 191.52 million shares, higher than its average intra-day trading volumes of about 121.71M shares.
+Shares of the Apple Inc. (NASDAQ: AAPL) gained by $1.58 during Monday’s regular trading session to climb to $128.23.
+The company had a daily trading volume of 115.92 million shares, lower than its average intra-day trading volumes of about 120.23M shares.

 This Secret NYSE Telecom Trading at $1.36 gets $35.00 Price Target by 2 Analyst!